Elvis Presley Lake

 Elvis Presley Lake is a lake in Lee County, Mississippi, United States.

 The lake is named for musician Elvis Presley, who was born in nearby Tupelo.

 Features

 A campground is located on the east shore of the lake.
 Private cottages are also located on the lake.

-Pleasure boating is permitted on Elvis Presley Lake, and a boatramp is located at the campground.
+Boating is permitted on Elvis Presley Lake, and a boatramp is located at the campground.
 Other recreational activities include swimming and fishing, and hiking trails are located nearby.

 Blue catfish are abundant in the lake.

 A tornado in 2014 destroyed a fishing pier and 95 percent of the trees at the campground.